Chemotherapy for pancreatic cancer

 rate and survival time over gemcitabine alone in metastatic

 disease.
 Nab-paclitaxel aims to reduce the level of the enzyme that

 breaks down gemcitabine in tumour cells and so increase the

 gemcitabine level.
-This treatment is not currently licensed
+This treatment is licensed for use in

 Cancer Support website.

 So it is a good idea to talk to your specialist